mynodebtc/mynode/README.md

 <img src="images/ui_dual_mode.png" width="600">

 ## Overview
-myNode is a platform that provides uptime, reliability, ease-of-use and a huge variety of applications!
+MyNode is a platform that provides uptime, reliability, ease-of-use and a huge variety of applications!
 By integrating a number of Bitcoin-related open source projects, it provides access to Bitcoin and Lightning along with a number of other features.

-By running Bitcoin and Lightning on your myNode device, you maintain all the security and privacy originally intended in the Bitcoin protocol.
+By running Bitcoin and Lightning on your MyNode device, you maintain all the security and privacy originally intended in the Bitcoin protocol.
 Your transactions are verified by your local node, removing the need to trust online 3rd parties for spending or verifying funds.

-## myNode Premium
+## MyNode Premium
-myNode offers premium support, simplified upgrades and more!
-If you are running myNode Community Edition and want one-click upgrades or you want to purchase a supported, high quality device, please visit mynodebtc.com.
+MyNode offers premium support, simplified upgrades and more!
+If you are running MyNode Community Edition and want one-click upgrades or you want to purchase a supported, high quality device, please visit mynodebtc.com.

 Upgrade now or purchase a device at:<br/>
 https://mynodebtc.com/order_now